zkwentz/grunt-hash-required/README.md

-# grunt-require-cache
+# grunt-hash-required

-> Change requirejs paths to cache-busted paths.
+> Add a unique hash to a file, and update requirejs paths to cache-busted paths.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`